Early close for Open Evening - school will close at 1.20pm on Thursday 23 September in order to prepare for our Open

 In the absence of national progress measures for schools in 2020 and 2021, I include here our most recent externally validated results from 2019.
 Student performance at GCSE was again strong, with 70% of students achieving both English and maths GCSEs at a 4 or above and 50% at a grade 5 or above.
 Students’ performance on the Progress 8 scale, which measures progress from KS2 to KS4, has been very positive in recent years with a rolling three year average of +0.4 grades.
 This means that students made on average +0.4 of a grade more progress in each GCSE than students in the rest of the UK.
-This puts us in the top 10% of schools nationally for progress.
+This puts us in the top 20% of schools nationally for progress.
 In 2019, Weald students also achieved another excellent set of A Level results: 77% of grades were at A*-C and 47% at A*-B. 23% of students achieved grades at A* and A. Results across the ability range were again very good.
 100% of our students who applied to University gained places.
-A level results for 2018 place us in the top 20% of schools nationally for outstanding progress.
+A level results consistently place us in the top 20% of schools nationally for outstanding progress.

 Central to our belief is the support of students of all abilities.
 We are keen that every student makes the progress they are capable of, irrespective of ability.
 We are keen to use the themes of creativity, innovation, student leadership and teamwork to develop students both personally and academically.